masabai/aws_eventbridge_tickers_service/README.md

 # Scheduled Portfolio Tracker (AWS EC2 + Python)

 ## The Problem
 I have a client who needs a daily email update on their **$200k portfolio**, but they didn't want to pay for a server running 24/7.

-The report also had to handle tricky data issues, such as when different securities share the same ticker symbol (e.g., **BBCA**).

 ---

 ## What I Built